- Stainless Steel

 Ferritic stainless steels are straight-chromium 400 Series types that cannot be hardened by heat treatment and only moderately hardened by cold-working.
 They are magnetic with good ductility and resistant to corrosion and oxidation.
 Type 430 is the general-purpose stainless steel of this group.

-For a comparison of chemical and mechanical properties of common austenitic and ferritic grades of stainless steel according to ASTM A240, click here.
+For a comparison of chemical and mechanical properties of common austenitic and ferritic grades of stainless steel according to ASTM A240, see our Stainless Steel Grade Comparison Chart.